 There will be a team of up to 10 research analysts.
 The analysts will report to specific portfolio managers.
 The analysts will be responsible for proposing potential investment positions to the portfolio managers.
 They will provide information on such variables as market conditions, economic and political climate etc.

-The Redhawk Fund’s market value as Dec 2016 is $510,000.
-Portfolio managers target to weight 23% in IT sector, 18% in Heath Care sector, 12% in Financials sector, 17% in Consumer Staples sector, 8% in Consumer Discretionary sector, 3% in Materials sector, 13% in industrials sector, and the 6% in Energy sector.
+The Redhawk Fund’s market value as of January 2020 is $850,000.
+Portfolio managers target to weight 26% in IT sector, 11% in Heath Care sector, 11% in Financials sector, 14% in Consumer Staples sector, 6% in Consumer Discretionary sector, 5% in Industrials sector, 5% in Communication Services sector, 2% in Materials sector.

-The Redhawk Fund’s goal will be capital appreciation using the S&P 500 as the benchmark for the fund.
-The objective for the fund will be to generate a rate of return greater than the S&P 500.
-Returns will be evaluated as “good” or “bad” based on the performance of the S&P 500 in comparison to the Redhawk Fund.
+The Redhawk Fund’s goal will be capital appreciation using the S&P 500 Fossil Fuel Free Reserves Index as the benchmark for the fund.
+The objective for the fund will be to generate a rate of return greater than the S&P 500 Fossil Fuel Free Reserves Index.
+Returns will be evaluated as “good” or “bad” based on the performance of the S&P 500 Fossil Fuel Free Reserves in comparison to the Redhawk Fund.
 The portfolio will undergo a critical review as necessary by the Fund advisory board if there are extended period of underperformance.